gmtiddia/ngpu_multi_area_model_simulation/multi-area-model-ngpu/README.md

 In this configuration, only the first 8 areas are simulated, whereas the other areas are replaced with Poisson spike generators.
 The simulation requires 8 nodes, with 1 MPI process each and a GPU per MPI process is needed to simulate the model appropriately.

 ## How to run the model
 The model can be run with spike recording enabled or disabled.
 In the directory we provide SLURM files to run the model in a cluster.
+The current version supports the most recent spike recording implementation of the library.
+For this reason, the script ``simulation.py`` has been slightly modified.
+An older version of the script can be found as ``simulation_old.py``.
 ### Spike recording enabled
 Check the model parameters and simulation setting in the file ``run_simulation.templ``.
 Then edit the file ``run_sbatch.sh`` to set all the details needed to correctly run the siulation (e.g. account name, path to output and error files).
 For a single simulation just type